 The following images summarize the new staging system.

-The revisions in the seventh edition of TNM staging include the following:
+The new TNM staging classification includes the following:

 The application of the TNM system to other types of lung tumors